clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 {% include inbox_conv_anonymized.html %}

-Please be careful to note that the user "Utilisateur de Facebook" in French (probably "Facebook user" in English) often appears in this graph but is only an aggregation of every conversation where the interlocutor deleted his profile, making his name unavailable.
+It is a bit difficult to make conclusions based on the anonymized version of this visualization, but I encourage you to do the same with your data.
+Also, please be careful to note that the user "Utilisateur de Facebook" in French (probably "Facebook user" in English) often appears in this graph but is only an aggregation of every conversation where the interlocutor deleted his profile, making his name unavailable.
+This visualization helps quickly identify the people often contacted by the user (with Facebook) and could help target the next person to interview in an investigation.

 ### Monthly count of exchanged messages in group conversations, per interlocutor (total count in top10 or one month count in top10)